 I am going to be the first to admit it – I am horrible at texting, Facebook messaging, and Skyping.
 I have messages sitting in my inbox that have been there for weeks from some of my BEST friends and I keep meaning to respond, but I never seem to have the time to sit down and say everything I want to say – so I push it off until some magical time when I will.

 This is a problem across the board for a lot of expats – especially those dealing with major time differences.
 It probably explains why it’s hard to make friends as an expat.
 There are even apps specifically dedicated to this problem.

 Luckily, I found an option over the Christmas break to let people quickly know I’m thinking about them, and I’m basically in love with them and I need someone else to know about it because they’re genuinely amazing.

-Basically, they are “talking lamps” or “long distance touch lamps” from Uncommon Goods.
+Basically, they are “talking lamps” or “long distance touch lamps” or “long distance touch lights” from Uncommon Goods.
 They’re the only lamps of their kind I could find of their kind anywhere, which is not really surprising since Uncommon Goods focuses on great gifts for the family and options that are…well, uncommon!

 You can have up to four linked up, and you can choose your color.
 So, for instance, when I touch the lamp, they turn blue.
 When my mom touches it, it turns green.
 We thought this would be the easiest way to know who is sending their light, as otherwise it will cycle through the colors of the rainbow.